 Rob’s latest project is the running of a boutique sports management business that focusses solely on female footballers.

-Bonita has been a football volunteer in Canberra, Brisbane, Sydney and Townsville almost continuously for 30 years.
+Bonita has been a football volunteer in Canberra, Brisbane, Sydney and Townsville for more than 35 years.

 Victoria Morton is President of South Hobart Football Club, a position she has held for more than nine years and has been involved in football in Tasmania for 17 years.